Moving From the UK to Liechtenstein

 Liechtenstein is a charming small principality situated in the Alps, just in the heart of Europe.
 It is surrounded by two neighbouring countries – Switzerland and Austria.
 Among the various benefits, the country has to offer are beautiful nature, a high standard of living and high-quality education.

 Though the living expenses can be quite high, the wages offered there are among the highest in Europe.
-With an economy that has been blossoming in recent years, Liechtenstein can easily be considered a very attractive living destination.
+With an economy that has been blossoming in recent years, Liechtenstein is a very attractive living destination, and it’s not a surprise that many people are considering moving to Liechtenstein from the UK.

-Liechtenstein provides many towns with very good living conditions for expats.
-In fact, a third of the population are foreign nationals.
-Most of them are coming from neighbouring countries.
-With the positive trends the country has been showing in recent years, it is no surprise that you would also want to move there.
+Liechtenstein has numerous towns with excellent living conditions for expats.
+Actually, a third of the population consists of foreign nationals, with many coming from neighbouring countries.
+Given the positive trends the country has displayed in recent years, it’s no wonder that so many people are considering a move to Liechtenstein.

-Liechtenstein has a total of 11 municipalities and communities.
+It has a total of 11 municipalities and communities.
 Even though the official spoken language is German, many of the communities have their own distinct dialect.
-The capital is Vaduz, however, the largest municipality is Schaan, and it is seen as the industrial centre.
+The capital is Vaduz, however, the largest municipality is Schaan, and it is seen as an industrial centre.
 That is where most of the population is concentrated.

-On the other hand, if you a looking for a quieter place where you will feel close to nature, look no further than Planken.
+On the other hand, if you a looking for a quiet place where you will feel close to nature, look no further than Planken.
 It is the smallest municipality, one of the country’s oldest and most traditional places.
-There are no shops or frequent bus service, but the breathtaking landscape and the peaceful atmosphere make it 100% worth it.
+There are no shops or frequent bus services, but the breathtaking landscape and the peaceful atmosphere make it 100% worth it.

 How to become a resident of Liechtenstein